njhmagyar/njhmagyar.github.io/_posts/2024-10-17-twirlmate-mapping-registration-journey.md

 **1) Discover** – Customers start by finding out about an event, typically through word of mouth, organic web search, social media, or an email announcement.

-**2) Gather**  – Next, customers need to evaluate whether or not to attend by more thoroughly reviewing the details of an event: location, date and time, what’s offered, any special rules or restrictions, etc.
+**2) Gather**  – Next, customers need to evaluate whether or not to attend by more thoroughly reviewing the details of an event: location, date and time, what’s offered, cost, any special rules or restrictions, etc.

 **3) Register** – If they decide to register their athlete, they fill out a form and pay.